eslint/eslint.org/src/content/drafts/custom-formatter-blog-post.md

 For more information, refer to the [results object documentation](https://eslint.org/docs/latest/developer-guide/working-with-custom-formatters#the-result-object).

 In the `eslint-formatter-toml` directory, create a new file `formatter.js`.
-Now let's create the custom formatter in `formatter.js`:
+Now create the custom formatter in `formatter.js`:

 ```js
 // Import package to convert JS objects to TOML